Dialectical Behavior Therapy Consultation

 - Individuals with eating disorders

-- Individuals with substance abuse and/or dependence
+- Individuals with substance misuse and/or dependence

 Open Sky has received numerous awards and recognition for our state-of-the-art work with DBT, including the American Psychiatric Association Gold Award in 2004.